exyleio/exyleio/docs/roadmap.md

 Now that we have a solid foundation to work on, it's time to make the game feel like an actual game.
 In this stage, we implement a rough prototype of the core features.
-We will experiment with some wild stuff here because if it fails, we would have only lost a small amount of time.
+We will experiment with some wild stuff here because if it fails, we would have only lost a small amount of time anyway.

 ## Beta dev